15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

 Retirement isn’t always beach walks and golf swings.
-For a lot of people, it’s more like checking the fridge and realizing the leftovers have to stretch until payday.
-That dream of freedom after decades of work?
-It can turn into a financial mess if you’re not paying attention.
+For many people, it feels more like being retired and broke, checking the fridge and realizing the leftovers have to stretch until payday.

 And if you think it can’t happen to you, think again.